ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 ### Getting the execution client software {#getting-the-execution-client}

-First, download your preferred [client software](/developers/docs/nodes-and-clients/#execution-clients)
+First, download your preferred [execution client software](/developers/docs/nodes-and-clients/#execution-clients)

 You can simply download an executable application or installation package which suits your operating system and architecture.
 Always verify signatures and checksums of downloaded packages.
 Some clients also offer repositories for easier installation and updates.
 If you prefer, you can build from source.
 All of the clients are open source so you can build them from source code with the proper compiler.